ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial1-phase-transition/README.md

 how 'TextFormat' can replace 'MDAFormat' in the scripts to create plain text output of analysis.
 Please read:
 * about_outputs.txt

 for more detail

 # The actual tutorial, step by step.

+In the text of the tutorial, we will be concentrate on the MDANSE GUI.
+However, the conversion and analysis jobs can be run also without the GUI.
+The scripts for running all the parts of the tutorial are provided in md_inputs/script*

 ## Convert the trajectory